 On the flip side, adding additional amenities can create additional maintenance issues.
-It’s important to get appliances well rated for renters.
-Some landlords will refuse to install items such as a garbage disposal because of the additional maintenance issues they create.
+It’s important to get appliances well-rated for renters.
+Some landlords will refuse to install items such as garbage disposal because of the additional maintenance issues they create.

 Paying attention to the effect of these amenities is especially important whenever you cannot find any properties that have the exact amenities that yours does.
 Be sure to be aware of this difference and price property accordingly.

 Now that you have the tools to get started on discovering appropriate rental prices in your area, you will never be left wondering, “How much should I charge for rent?”
 For even more information, check out our latest YouTube video: